romgrk/barbar.nvim/README.md

   -- usability (see order below) semantic_letters = true,

+  -- Set the filetypes which barbar will offset itself for sidebar_filetypes = {
+    -- Use the default values: {event = 'BufWinLeave', text = nil}
+    NvimTree = true,
+    -- Or, specify the text used for the offset: undotree = {text = 'undotree'},
+    -- Or, specify the event which the sidebar executes when leaving:
+    ['neo-tree'] = {event = 'BufWipeout'},
+    -- Or, specify both
+    Outline = {event = 'BufWinLeave', text = 'symbols-outline'},
+  },

   -- New buffer letters are assigned in this order.
 This order is -- optimal for the qwerty keyboard layout but might need adjustement -- for other layouts.